 - Other formulations of Levodopa.
-Longer acting formulations of Levodopa (such as Sinemet CR and RytaryTM) may offer more sustained ON time - Levodopa gel delivered to the small intestine.
-By delivering levodopa through a tube directly to the small intestine, a smooth and continuous dose of levodopa can be provided without the problem of delayed emptying of the stomach, reducing off time. - Deep brain stimulation (DBS).
+Longer acting formulations of Levodopa (such as carbidopa/levodopa ER and Rytary[®]) may offer more sustained ON time. - Levodopa gel delivered to the small intestine (Duopa[TM]).
+By delivering levodopa through a tube directly to the small intestine, a smooth and continuous dose of levodopa can be provided without the problem of delayed emptying of the stomach. - Deep brain stimulation (DBS).
 DBS is a surgical procedure in which electrodes are implanted in the movement centers of the brain.
 Electrical stimulation is provided by an implanted battery.
-The stimulation reduces the intensity of symptoms and reduces the need for additional medications. - Apomorphine rescue.
-Apomorphine is a very fast-acting dopamine agonist that is injected subcutaneously.
-It is used as a "rescue" medication when a person with PD experiences an unexpected OFF episode. - An inhaled formulation of levodopa, InbrijaTM, is now available and can be used as a "rescue" medication to rapidly provide a boost in levodopa to overcome OFF time. - Focused ultrasound has been approved for the treatment of Parkinson's disease tremor.
+The stimulation reduces the intensity of symptoms and reduces the need for additional medications. - Apomorphine is a very fast-acting dopamine agonist.
+It is available as a sublingual formulation (Kynmobi[®]), delivered under the tongue on a dissolvable film, to be used as a "rescue" medication if a person with PD experiences an unexpected OFF episode.
+Apokyn[®] is an apomorphine formulation that is injected subcutaneously. - An inhaled formulation of levodopa (Inbrija[TM]) can be used as needed if medication effects wear off between oral doses of carbidopa/levodopa. - Focused ultrasound has been approved for the treatment of Parkinson's disease tremor.
 Focused ultrasound is a technology in which beams of ultrasound waves are focused on a designated target thereby concentrating enough energy to create a small lesion.
 When a lesion is created in the thalamus, a deep brain structure, it can disrupt the abnormal Parkinson's circuitry that causes tremor.
 Focused ultrasound of other areas of the brain to treat the slowness and stiffness of Parkinson's disease is currently in clinical trials. - Experimental treatments under development.
-A form of apomorphine is being developed that is delivered under the tongue on a dissolvable film, avoiding the need for injection.
+Among these is a subcutaneous delivery system for levodopa.